mbroemme/vdi-stream-client/README.md

 * Screen saver and screen locker support.
 By default screen saver support is enabled but user can specify command line switch to avoid setting [SDL_EnableScreenSaver](https://wiki.libsdl.org/SDL_EnableScreenSaver) and disallow X server to lock the local screen.

+# Parsec Warp

+* Support for disabling chroma subsampling to support color mode 4:4:4 with sharp and crisp text and better colors.
+Available for Nvidia Hosts running GTX 900 or better.

 # Known Issues